DebarghaXD/PhonePe-Paymenter/README.md

+# [OUTDATED] Not maintained anymore and doesn't work with latest Paymenter versions.

 ## Advanced PhonePe Gateway System for Paymenter
 - Take advantage of PhonePe PG, **India's** most trusted and popular payment gateway, for your [Paymenter](https://github.com/paymenter) platform and enjoy **0% transaction fees** (as per PhonePe's terms).
 This extension is designed to provide fast, secure, and convenient payments, seamlessly integrated into your system.
 - Supports **UPI**, **Cards**, **Netbanking**, and **Wallets**, making it easier for your clients to pay in their preferred way.